 - Your own personal research.
 If you are in the blogging niche, you may want to do a detailed research on why most blogs die even before getting noticed.
 You do this by reaching out to 100 or so expert bloggers and having their contributions.
 You then analyze the trends and compile a detailed report, supported by screenshots, graphs, charts, and statistics

 - List articles.
-This type of content will be covered in detail on Day 7 module.
 Some of the great ideas to include in the list articles include ideas and resources, best free and paid tools, top influencers, best books collections, common mistakes eg 11 common mistakes that new bloggers make

 - Answering Frequently Asked Questions.
 You can come up with an article on 100 Frequently Asked Questions Answered.